Counting rational points on smooth quartic and quintic surfaces: Introduction

 For $n=3$, it is clear that this bound does not hold if $X$ contains a line defined over $K$, since in this case we would have $N_X(B)\gg B^2$.
 Therefore, when $X\subseteq \P^3$ is a smooth surface, we are interested in counting the rational points on the set $X^{\prime}\subseteq X$, where $X^{\prime}$ is the complement of the union of all lines on $X$.
 By Lemma \ref{finite-number}, for $d\ge 4$, $X^{\prime}$ is obtained from $X$ by removing a finite number of lines.
 We define the counting function

 For $n=3$ and $K=\Q$, Salberger shows in \cite[Theorem 0.5]{salberger} the bound

-We aim to improve this bound (although not uniformly in $X$) for $d=4$ and $5$, using a technique developed by Heath-Brown in \cite{heath-brown} and assuming a conjectural bound for the rank of abelian varieties.
-In his paper, Heath-Brown shows that for $d=3$ and assuming such a hypothesis, we have, for any fixed $\varepsilon>0$, a bound
+We aim to improve this bound for $d=4$ and $5$, using a technique developed by Heath-Brown in \cite{heath-brown} and assuming a conjectural bound for the rank of Abelian varieties.
+In his paper, Heath-Brown shows that for $d=3$ and assuming such a hypothesis, we have, for any fixed $\varepsilon>0$, a bound This technique was also applied by Glas and Hochfilzer to bound the number of rational points on Del Pezzo surfaces of low degree over a global field, assuming the validity of the same conjectural bound for number fields (\cite{glas-hochfilzer}).

 We will cover the points of bounded height with projective planes of bounded height in the dual projective space $(\P^3)^{\vee}$.
 This can be done using a result from Schmidt (\cite{schmidt}).
 We then apply another result from the same paper to bound the number of such planes asymptotically, and proceed by estimating the number of points of bounded height in the intersection between $X$ and each of these planes.
 This intersection will be generically a smooth curve.
-In this case, we use a uniform version of Faltings's Theorem, due to Dimitrov, Gao and Habegger:
+In this case, we use a uniform version of Faltings's Theorem, due to Dimitrov, Gao, and Habegger: